Set up Git repository locally for documentation

 pwdat the $ prompt.

 Change directory (cd) into the folder that you created for hosting the repository locally.
-Note that Git Bash uses Linux convention of forward-slashes instead of back-slashes for folder paths.
+Note that Git Bash uses the Linux convention of forward-slashes instead of back-slashes for folder paths.

 Create a local clone